Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 3 October

 In Perm Krai, the Azot chemical plant, which manufactures chemicals used in explosives used by the Russian military, was attacked by Ukrainian drones, causing brief interruptions to operations according to the regional governor Dmitry Makhonin.
-The Russian MoD claimed that 20 drones had been intercepted.
+The Russian MoD claimed 20 drones were intercepted.
 A Ukrainian Liutyi drone also struck the Orsknefteorgsintez oil refinery in Orsk, Orenburg Oblast, according to footage posted online.
-Governor Yevgeny Solntsev claimed that there were "no disruptions" to operations and no casualties.
+Governor Yevgeny Solntsev claimed there were "no disruptions" to operations and no casualties.

 A Russian ballistic missile strike hit an energy facility in Donetsk Oblast, leaving Druzhkivka, Kostiantynivka, and parts of Kramatorsk and Sloviansk without electricity.
 Russian strikes in Donetsk Oblast killed one person and injured four people in Komyshuvakha, injured two people in Kostiantynivka and one person in Novooleksandrivka, Russian strikes injured seven people in Kherson Oblast.
 Thirteen thousand pigs were killed in a Russian drone strike on a pig farm in Novovodolazka, Kharkiv Oblast.

-Geolocated footage showed that Ukrainian forces retook the towns of Sosnivka and Verbove, southwest of Velykomykhailivka.
+Geolocated footage showed Ukrainian forces retook the towns of Sosnivka and Verbove, southwest of Velykomykhailivka.

-French photojournalist Antoni Lallican was killed in a Russian drone strike in his car that also injured Ukrainian photojournalist for The Kyiv Independent Heorhii Ivanchenko near Druzhkivka, Donetsk Oblast.
+French photojournalist Antoni Lallican was killed by a Russian drone strike on his car, that also injured Ukrainian photojournalist Heorhii Ivanchenko of The Kyiv Independent near Druzhkivka, Donetsk Oblast.